 "I strongly believe that we need to reconnect our children and youth to their green world.
 As future trustees of our planet, they will only protect what they love, and only love what they know." - Cindy Tyler, Terra Design Studios

-Begun nearly 20 years ago, it continues to generate interest and does not appear to be slowing down.This is attributed to the fact that this inter-generational environment has so many opportunities within its green borders: helping children develop social skills, enhancing school curricula, bringing families together, and an awareness of the link between nature and our food, clothing and shelter.
+Begun nearly 20 years ago, the topic continues to generate interest.
+These inter-generational environments have so many opportunities within their green borders: helping children develop social skills, enhancing school curricula, bringing families together, and creating an awareness of the link between nature and our food, clothing and shelter.

 In 1993 the American Horticultural Society saw a need to reconnect children with nature, so it created the first Children & Youth Garden Symposium that educated and inspired people to look at garden design from a new point of view.